gustavhartz/SpamClassification/README.md

 ![reports/figures/WandB.png](reports/figures/WandB.png)

 **Data Drifting:**
+Using the TorchDrift framework, data drifting can be identified.
+First the classification network is setup as as feature extractor, using only the embedding and LSTM layers.
+This creates a feature representation that is used to define the distriburtion of the data.
+New data can be compared to this distribution to catch if the data has drifted, based on a test of significance.

+The extracted features of the high-dimensional data can also be  plotted to a 2d space by the sklearn.Isomap function, where the visual repræsentation can contribute to a intuitive illustration of the drifting.

 **CI/CD:** Pytest are run for the entire pytest directory "./tests".
 Furthermore, we also have actions for monitoring that the commits live up to the PEP8 standard.
 This is done with Flake8 and isort.